Celebrating impact from our Health Data Research Hubs

 February 2021, Hubs create a set of common agreements

 The funding of a cadre of Hubs at the same time provides the opportunity to adopt common working practices.
-For example, each Hub uses the HDR UK Innovation Gateway to make its data discoverable to other researchers and works with HDR UK’s Alliance of leading healthcare and research organisations to adopt common standards.
+For example, using the HDR Innovation Gateway to make data discoverable to other researchers and working with the UK Health Data Research Alliance to adopt common standards.

 March 2021, many Hubs pivot to support the national effort against COVID-19